Virtakuono/.kml-repository/README.md

 The essential data is stored in a .kml file that can be opened in two ways.
   1. In browser.
 This is probably the simplest way.
 Experience says that the best browser to view this map is using Safari.
+Open
+     <a href="https://maps.google.com/?q=https://raw.githubusercontent.com/Virtakuono/.kml-repository/master/JeddahSaudiArabia.kml" target="_blank">this map</a>
-Open [this page](https://maps.google.com/?q=https://raw.githubusercontent.com/Virtakuono/.kml-repository/master/JeddahSaudiArabia.kml) in Safari and enjoy.
+     in Safari and enjoy.
 If you open it in Google Chrome and you have Google Maps app installed, the browser will try to launch Google Maps App with devastating results.
   2. In an app such as Google Earth.
 This is the less simple way.
 First of all you have to have the app installed.
-Secondly you need to open [this file](https://raw.githubusercontent.com/Virtakuono/.kml-repository/master/JeddahSaudiArabia.kml) using that app.
+Secondly you need to open
+     <a href="https://raw.githubusercontent.com/Virtakuono/.kml-repository/master/JeddahSaudiArabia.kml" target="_blank">this file</a>
+     using that app.
 Unfortunately, if you click the link on a mobile device, you will likely have a bunch of code shown to you.
      The way around this is to download the file to a computer and to send it to yourself as an email attachment.
      Then, read your email using your mobile device and open the attachment.
 You should be offered a choice of apps to open it with,